2001 British Open

-The 2001 Stan James British Open was a professional ranking snooker tournament, that was held from 29 September–7 October 2001 at the Telewest Arena, Newcastle-upon-Tyne, England.
+The 2001 British Open (officially the 2001 Stan James British Open) was a professional ranking snooker tournament, that was held from 29 September–7 October 2001 at the Telewest Arena, Newcastle-upon-Tyne, England.

 John Higgins won the tournament by defeating Graeme Dott nine frames to six in the final.
 The defending champion, Peter Ebdon, was defeated by Mark King in the quarter-final.